-Our customers use our solutions to measure their digital advertisements.
-We generate revenue from our advertising customers based on the volume of Media Transactions Measured on our software platform and from supply-side customers based on contracts with minimum guarantees or contracts that have tiered pricing after minimum guarantees are achieved.
+Our customers use our solutions to measure the effectiveness of their digital advertisements.
+We generate revenue from our advertising customers based on the volume of Media Transactions Measured on our software platform, and for supply-side customers, based on contracts with minimum guarantees or contracts that have tiered pricing after minimum guarantees are achieved.

-For the years ended December 31, 2022 and 2021, we generated 90% and 91% of our revenue, respectively, from advertiser customers.
-Advertisers can purchase our services to measure the quality and performance of ads purchased directly from digital properties, including publishers and social media platforms, which we track as Measurement (f/k/a Advertiser - direct) revenue.
-Advertisers can also purchase our services through programmatic platforms to evaluate the quality of ad inventories before they are purchased, which we track as Activation (f/k/a Advertiser - programmatic) revenue.
-We generate revenue from advertisers by charging a Measured Transaction Fee based on the volume of Media Transactions Measured on behalf of our customers.
-We recognize revenue from advertisers in the period in which we provide our measurement solutions.
-Advertisers typically leverage the full suite of our proprietary DV Authentic Ad metric to evaluate and measure the existence of fraud, brand suitability, viewability and geography for their digital ad investments.
-We have long-term relationships with many of our customers, with an average relationship of over seven years for our top 75 customers and over eight years for both our top 50 and 25 customers, and ongoing contractual agreements with a substantial portion of our customer base.
+For the years ended December 31, 2023 and 2022, we generated 92% and 90% of our revenue, respectively, from advertiser customers.
+Advertisers can purchase our services to measure the quality and performance of ads after they are purchased directly from digital properties, including publishers and social media platforms, which we track as Measurement (f/k/a Advertiser - direct) revenue.
+Advertisers can also purchase our services through programmatic and social media platforms to evaluate the quality of ad inventories before they are purchased, which we track as Activation (f/k/a Advertiser - programmatic) revenue.
+We generate the majority of revenue from advertisers by charging a Measured Transaction Fee based on the volume of Media Transactions Measured on behalf of our customers.
+We recognize revenue from advertisers in the period in which we provide our measurement and activation solutions.
+Advertiser typically leverage the full suite of our proprietary DV Authentic Ad metric to evaluate and measure the existence of fraud, brand suitability, viewability and geography for their digital ad investments.
+We have long-term relationships with many of our customers, with an average relationship of approximately eight years for our top 25, 50 and 75 customers, and ongoing contractual agreements with a substantial portion of our customer base.

-For the years ended December 31, 2022 and 2021, we generated 10% and 9% of our revenue, respectively, from supply-side customers who use our data analytics to validate the quality of their ad inventory and provide data to their customers to facilitate targeting and purchasing digital ads.
-We generate revenue for certain supply-side arrangements that include minimum guaranteed fees that reset monthly and are recognized on a straight-line basis over the access period, which is usually 12 months.
+For the years ended December 31, 2023 and 2022, we generated 8% and 10% of our revenue, respectively, from supply-side customers who use our data analytics to validate the quality of their ad inventory and provide data to their customers to facilitate targeting and purchasing of digital ads, which we refer to as Supply-side revenue.
+We generate revenue for certain supply-side arrangements that include minimum guaranteed fees that reset monthly and are recognized on a straight-line basis over the access period, which is usually twelve months.
 For contracts that contain overages, once the minimum guaranteed amount is achieved, overages are recognized as earned over time based on a tiered pricing structure.

-Year Ended December 31, 2022 2021 Change \$ Change % (In Thousands) · · · Revenue by customer type: Measurement (f/k/a Advertiser - direct) \$ 157,908 \$ 135,516 \$ 22,392 17 % Activation (f/k/a Advertiser - programmatic) 251,198 167,798 83,400 50 Supply-side customer 43,312 29,427 13,885 47 Total revenue \$ 452,418 \$ 332,741 \$ 119,677 36 %
+2023 December 31, 2022 Change \$ Change % Revenue by customer type: (11/1) iousunusj Activation (f/k/a Advertiser - programmatic) \$ 328,936 \$ 251,198 \$ 77,738 31 % Measurement (f/k/a Advertiser - direct) 198,024 157,908 40,116 25 Supply-side customer 45,583 43,312 2,271 5 Total revenue \$ 572,543 \$ 452,418 \$ 120,125 27 %